kaliop/gulp-assets-builder/doc/svgsymbols.md

   // Use true to watch the config.src files.
   watch: false,

+  // (Optional; defaults to true)
+  // Should we minify with svgo?
+  minify: true,

   // (Optional; defaults to false)
   // Should we make a HTML demo page?
   demo: false,